The Romantic Myth of Making Love

 Lowest of the low is masturbation which, although it gets called coyly ‘self-love’ evidently lacks both love, and even the redeeming presence of another person.

-In fact, from our previous analysis, this hierarchy makes absolutely no sense: not only is the attempt to merge in making love in a long-term couple unlikely to succeed, but also the low place accorded to masturbation takes us yet further from acknowledging our individual sexual needs.
+In fact, from our previous analysis, this hierarchy makes absolutely no sense: not only is the attempt to merge in making love extremely unlikely to succeed, but also the low place accorded to masturbation takes us yet further from acknowledging our individual sexual needs.

 And this is what many couples experience - a failure in their ability to to authentically use sex to make love, which nonetheless appears as the moral imperative, and therefore a duty; while simultaneously shamefully aware of their own, unintegrated, erotic needs.

 Often, in time, one or both parties will desexualise themselves to accommodate the disjunction.
 Others will split - reliving the intensity of novelty-eroticism by having an affair - or by developing secret fantasy lives where private erotic needs get partially met.
 Both strategies are immensely popular.
-Some braver couples try open relationships: or 'agreed-to novelty'.
+Some braver couples try open relationships: which unlike the affair is agreed-to novelty.
 A few give up long-term relationships and try constant novelty, which of course in the end stops being novel.
 But very few try - or are encouraged - or given the tools - to explore sexual difference as a profound new stage of their relationship.

 Our wedded-ness to this moral hierarchy of sex with which we, as therapists, can unconsciously collude, is the product of many things: from Church teaching - which, when it is not pre-occupied by the one thing almost all of us are trying to avoid, reproduction, advocates making love as the only sin-free form; through to Walt Disney.